Entitlement Service API

 -Each license you sell allows your customer to use the software on one PC and 2 mobile devices.

 – our ENT service would govern the access of the customer to the application from each device over the defined subscription period.
 When that period ends, the applications on each device would no longer function without renewal.

-The 10Duke solution is ‘always on’ means that it dramatically reduces unauthorized usage of your software.
+- The 10Duke solution is ‘always on’ which means that it dramatically reduces unauthorized usage of your software.
 Unless a user is logged in and has a valid license, they can’t use your software.
 Period.